yaoazhen/nodejs-global-proxy/README.md

   * **A running SOCKS5 proxy server** that you can connect to (e.g., `socks5://127.0.0.1:1086`).

     > **📋 Note:** You must have your own SOCKS5 proxy server already set up and running.
 This could be:
-    > - A local proxy server (like Shadowsocks, V2Ray, etc.)
+    > - A local proxy server (like Shadowsocks, V2Ray, Clash, etc.)
     > - A remote SOCKS5 proxy service
     > - A corporate proxy server
     >